-The following articles and instructions are provided as general information for working with AMAL and MIKUNI carbs on British Motorcycles, without the need for expensive tools or paying for expensive shop labour.
+The following articles and instructions are provided as general information for enthusiasts working with AMAL carbs on British Motorcycles, without the need for expensive tools or paying for expensive shop labour.
 Many British motorcycles are not properly enjoyed as the owners have neglected the basics of carb maintenance that they run so poorly and are frustrating to ride.
-A Norton Commando should idle evenly at 600rpm and be able to jump off the line at a traffic light with a fistful of throttle, without hesitation or stalling.
+A Norton Commando should idle evenly at 700-800rpm and be able to jump off the line at a traffic light with a fistful of throttle, without hesitation or stalling.
 Use this information with common sense and at your own risk.
 There is a lot of technical information available now on the internet about specific settings and components, I would encourage readers to expand their knowledge base by reading as much as possible in this subject.
 This article is intended to help understand the whys and wherefores and offer guidance to owners who are willing to take on tuning their own motorcycles and enjoy them fully on the road.

 HERE IS THE DOWNLOAD LINK FOR THIS ARTICLE IN PDF FORMAT FOR PRINTING